aizaysi/capacitor-meeting/README.md

 ```
 npm i git+ssh://git@github.com:calvinckho/capacitor-jitsi-meet#[branch name]
 ```
 2. use it as a [Capacitor Plugin](https://capacitorjs.com/docs/getting-started#adding-capacitor-to-your-app).
 See below for Capacitor 3+ usage.
-For older versions of Capacitor, see [here](https://github.com/calvinckho/capacitor-jitsi-meet/blob/7321356fcae47228d250aec1e9acba3796835769/README.md).
 ```javascript

 import { Jitsi } from 'capacitor-jitsi-meet';